 Should I Put Pants On When Potty Training?

-Potty training pants or no pants?
-There’s pros and cons to both options.
+Pants or no pants?
+There are pros and cons to both options.

 If you choose to have your child wear pants while they are potty training, they will be able to more realistically practice how they will be going potty in the future.
 However, when accidents come it can be more difficult, and you may not want to deal with taking pants on and off all day.